About ALS

 Knowing which parts of your body are affected by ALS can help you and your healthcare provider(s) better understand how ALS will impact you moving forward.

 Two newly diagnosed people with ALS may experience their disease in very different ways.
-For instance, one person may have trouble grasping a pen or lifting utensils, while another may have trouble chewing their food.6
+For instance, one person may have trouble grasping a pen or lifting utensils, while another may experience a change in the sound of their voice.7

 For many people, there are certain functions ALS does not affect.
-Most people typically maintain6,9:
+Most people typically maintain7,10:

 Their sight, touch, taste, hearing, and smell